 sessid.id, a unique integer identifier of the session.

-player- the Player object connected to this Session.
+account- the Account object connected to this Session.
 None if not logged in.

 caller- this is set to the puppeted Object if such an object can be determined (without Session info this can only be determined in

 1).
 If no puppet is found, this is equal to